kig-analytics/kig-analytics.github.io/_posts/2017-07-21-gs-presentation.md

 <!-- <div>
 <img src="img/night.png" class="img-responsive" alt="nightlit southside" width = "1268" height = "327"/>
 </div> -->

+### Introduction

 Effective site selection is a critical aspect of any developer's strategy.
-At KIG, we're in the process of developing a tool using city, county, and transit datasets to make the site selection process more dynamic and efficient.
-With this tool, a developer can parametrize by zoning, TOD areas, land square footage, and the total buildable square footage on a site.
+At KIG, we're developing a tool using city, county, and transit datasets to make the site selection process both easier and more comprehensive.
+With this tool in hand, a developer can parametrize by zoning, TOD areas, land square footage, and the total buildable square footage on a site - all without having to leave their desk.

+Utilizing the increasing number of datasets available from local governments,

+The overall process that this tool will use can be broken down as follows:
+* Filter a metropoliton area by zoning classes of interest
+* Filter those areas by TOD
+* Determine if current buildings are fully utilizing the FAR of an ar area of interest
+* Verify ownership and current use details

 ### The 30,000 Foot View: Filtering Zoning

 The first parameter many developers encounter in terms of site selection is zoning.
-Often, an owner has a specific zoning class or range in mind.
+Often, an these has a specific zoning class or classes in mind for their development.

 As an example, we'll be examining the Chicago market.
 As local governments make their data public and more accessible, we can incorporate them into interactive maps that reveal the zoning layout of a city: